 Exposure of reinforced concrete to chloride ions (salts in air and water) is the primary cause of premature corrosion of steel reinforcement.
-The intrusion of chloride ions, present in airborne salts and seawater, into reinforced concrete can cause the steel to corrode if oxygen and moisture are also available to sustain the reaction.
+The intrusion of chloride ions, present in airborne salts and seawater, into reinforced concrete can cause the steel to rust if oxygen and moisture are also available to sustain the reaction.
 Chlorides dissolved in water can permeate through sound concrete or reach the steel through cracks.
-The alkaline protection provided by the concrete to the steel breaks down, promoting corrosion.
+The concrete’s alkaline protection to the steel breaks down, promoting corrosion.

 Chloride-containing admixtures may also cause corrosion.

 Carbonation is a slow-acting process that can result in rusting reinforcement.
 Carbonation occurs when carbon dioxide from the air penetrates the concrete and reacts with hydroxides, such as calcium hydroxide, to form calcium carbonates in the presence of water.
 The reduced pH value starts breaking down the passivation film of concrete, which leads to corrosion of the reinforcing steel.

 Carbonation-induced corrosion often occurs on areas of building facades that are exposed to rainfall, shaded from sunlight, and have a low concrete cover over the reinforcing steel.

 What is the impact of corrosion of reinforcement steel in concrete structures?